On 5-manifolds admitting rank two distributions of Cartan type: Introduction

 Let us also point out a result of Vogel, see \cite{V09}, which asserts that every parallelizable $4$-manifold admits an (orientable) Engel structure.
 Recall that an Engel structure on a smooth $4$-manifold is a rank two distribution with growth vector $(2,3,4)$.
 Like contact structures, Engel structures admit local normal forms and thus do not have local geometry.

 It is conceivable that the canonical Cartan connection and the naturally associated differential operators will help clarify the questions of whether the h-principle holds true for rank two distributions of Cartan type on closed $5$-manifolds.
 This appears to be an intriguing open problem.
+In a recent preprint, see \cite{DH17}, it has been shown that the BGG sequences associated with a rank two distribution of Cartan type are all hypoelliptic.

 We would both like to thank Andreas \v Cap for encouraging conversations.
-We would also like to express our gratitude to an anonymous referee for helpful comments on the presentation.
+We would also like to express our gratitude to two anonymous referees for helpful comments and recommendations which, in our opinion, improved the quality of the text considerably.